-- 1. Courses cannot be double-counted to satisfy more than one area, even if a course is listed in more than one area. - Upper division transfer students will need to complete a minimum of 60 transferable units, their "Golden 4" courses, and at least 30 units of general education.
+- 1. Courses cannot be double-counted to satisfy more than one GE area, even if a course is listed in more than one area. - 2.
+Upper division transfer students will need to complete a minimum of 60 transferable units, their "Golden 4" courses, and at least 30 units of general education. - 3.
 "Golden 4 courses" in areas A-1, A-2, A-3, and B-4 must be completed with grades of "C-" or better.
-However, RCCD requires a "C" grade or better to meet course prerequisites.
-2. - 3.
-4. It is highly recommended to make an appointment with a counselor to ensure proper academic planning and to complete a student educational plan (SEP). - 6/4/20 NF
+However, RCCD requires a "C" grade or better to meet course prerequisites. - 4.
+It is highly recommended to make an appointment with a counselor to ensure proper academic planning and to complete a student educational plan (SEP). - 5.
+CSU GE area F is effective for students beginning at a CCC or a CSU campus in fall 2021 and beyond.
+Students with continuous enrollment prior to fall 2021 may choose to complete the pre-fall 21 CSU GE pattern without Area F and with 9 units from at least two different disciplines completed in Area D. For purposes of area F, continuous enrollment is defined as attendance in at least one semester per calendar year at a CSU or California Community College or a combination of the two.
+See a counselor for details.